 There’s no time like the present and, fortunately, I had okra in the freezer.
 I thawed and drained them.
 Place them on a baking sheet sprayed with non-stick spray, drizzled olive oil on them, sprinkled a generous dose of 4-1-1 seasoning and roasted at 450 degrees for about 30 minutes until they starting turning brown.

 Goodness gracious day in the morning!
 They are unbelievably good.
 You really get the flavor of fried okra without all the extra work and clean up.
-For those of you with an aversion to okra because of the texture (you say slim, I say texture), you should give this version a try.
+For those of you with an aversion to okra because of the texture (you say slime, I say texture), you should give this version a try.
 Roasting takes care of the “texture”.
 I’ll eat okra anyway you throw it at me so the “texture” isn’t offensive to me.

 The okra browns up nicely which gives it a wallop of flavor.
 Brown means flavor.
 I especially like the seeds that escape from the pod and get crispy.